NetherlandsWorldwide

 5. The proxy voter needs to take the certificate of authorisation with them to the polling station.
 They do not need a photocopy of your identity document.
 The proxy voter must cast your vote at the same time as they cast their own vote.

-If you would like to vote by post from your temporary address outside the Netherlands, you must request a postal vote certificate from the municipality of The Hague.
+If you would like to vote by post from your temporary address outside the Netherlands, you have to register as a voter abroad at the municipality of The Hague.
+If you register now, you can vote for all upcoming elections.

 Receiving your voting documents